 Each massively beautiful home certainly has its own story to tell, and while you could certainly just take in their beauty, we recommend checking out Explore Buffalo’s walking tour of the area for the full effect.
 It does a great job laying out which homes are must-sees in the area, and even provides some interesting facts along the way.

 Depending on where exactly your architectural journey from stop 3 takes you, traveling to our next stop should be a fairly quick drive.
-Head past the Elmwood Village’s popular strip of bars and restaurants and up to Buffalo’s own Hotel Henry, a National Historic Landmark and architectural gem housed within The Richard Olmsted Campus.
+Head past the Elmwood Village’s popular strip of bars and restaurants and up to Buffalo’s own Richardson Olmsted Complex, a National Historic Landmark and architectural gem housed on The Richard Olmsted Campus.
 And in case you weren’t aware, this impressive landmark has quite an interesting backstory— it was once home to Buffalo State’s Asylum for the Insane.

 Interested in learning more or exploring the campus?
-Private and public tours generally take visitors through a few still-abandoned buildings on the complex and through one of the Hotel Henry’s newly renovated corridors.
-Keep it on your list of things to check out once businesses start opening back up!
+Private and public tours generally take visitors through a few still-abandoned buildings on the complex and through one of the hotel space’s newly renovated corridors.

 Stop 5: Delaware Park